wp-plugins/si-contact-form/trunk/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.1.1 =
+- (28 Aug 2009) Added Turkish language (tr_TR) - Translated by [Tolga](http://www.tapcalap.com/)
+- CAPTCHA fix - Added Auto fail over to $use_gd_font if the PHP installation is configured without "--with-ttf".
+  Some users were reporting there was no error indicating this condition and the captcha was not working.

 = 1.1 =
 - (28 Aug 2009) Added multi "email to" contact feature.
 Add as many contacts as you need in Options.
 The drop down list on the contact form will be made automatically.